I am going to give some really blunt but honest advice to this reader who is thinking of separating and who sent this email:

 In other words, stay because you want to stay.
 Stay because you love him.
 Don’t stay because of FEAR of anything.

 You want “so much to love this man who broke my heart in a million pieces.”
 Do you?
 Or do you want to love him because that is the best alternative?
 It’s scary to face the truth, but if you are willing to see it and take actions to change your circumstances and work your butt off to get there, your picture will look a lot different sooner than you think.
+And, you will ENJOY working your butt off!
+I know this from experience.

 I wish you all the best and if I forgot to tell you, the key to solving your problem is financial independence. 🙂